What to Do When You Are Being Evicted With No Place to Go

 Yes, you read it right.
 An awful lot of people in the US are, right now, just waiting for their eviction notice.
 Unfortunately, most of them are being evicted with no place to go.

-If you are one of them, here’s what you can do:
+If you are currently facing eviction, here’s what you can do:

 1. Know Your Rights